The HR4 or HR5 EID readers can be connected to Android devices via bluetooth or Apple devices via WiFi.

 Firmware

 Check what firmware your HR wand is running.
 To do so, navigate to the 'i' button > about > and read the 'App" number.
-If you are on anything more recent the 1.16.011, please follow the instructions here
+If you are on anything more older than 2.0+ please update your HR device.
+Refer to the Gallagher help and support for details.

 Manual Connection